kevinrobinson/somerville-teacher-tool/aws/README.md

 #### Impact of failure
 In general, when the primary Postgres instance goes completely down (e.g., the process or instance is stopped), the Rails processes will time out talking to the database, and so those end-user requests will hang until they hit the timeout.
 Within a few seconds, Rails instances will start failing the health check and ELB will pull them all out of service.
 After that point, ELB will return a 503 for all requests since there are no backend instances that can respond to requests, and the site will be down.

-#### Postgres process exits, container is stopped, or container is removed
+#### Postgres container is stopped and removed
 This does nothing to the data on the EBS volume.
 Start a new Postgres container up with the deploy script mounts the the EBS volume into the container, and it's back up.

 ### EBS volume is unmounted
+This is dangerous - make sure to stop the Postgres container first.

+This is a bit confusing.
+Running `sudo umount -d /dev/xvdf` unmounts the EBS volume.
+But the running Docker container still can read from the database table just fine.
+I thought this might just be cached in memory, but inserting worked as well.
+There was the same behavior after stopping the running container, removing it, and starting another one.

+It was only after restarting the Docker service that the container behaved as expecting.
+I suspect this is becuase of the low-level Docker volume mounting implementation, and related to https://github.com/docker/docker/issues/5489#issuecomment-141438777.

+After unmounting the EBS volume, stopping and removing the Docker daemon, restarting Docker, and starting up a run container, the behavior was as I expected.
+The container couldn't mount the host volume anymore because after unmounting the EBS volume, there wasn't anything at that path on the host file system anymore.
+It'd be nice if Docker output a warning or error message when the volume mounting failed, but I didn't look into what it would take to add this.

-#### Detaching the EBS volume
+#### EBS volume is detached
-This is dangerous - make sure to unmount first.
+This is dangerous - make sure to stop the Postgres container and unmount the EBS volume first.

 Detaching the ELB volume from the instance in AWS before unmounting the EBS volume is a bad idea, even for testing failure modes as it can put the EBS volume in a `busy` state indefinitely.
 See http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-detaching-volume.html.

 #### Instance is rebooted